Recently updated on November 30th, 2024 at 11:18 am

 Representation: Non-binary lesbian main character, Lesbian main character, Gay main character, Bisexual main character, Chinese characters, Mongolian characters

 She Who Became The Sun is an incredible historical fantasy about a rise to power, destiny and war.
-Set in 14th Century China, a captivating epic with complex characters and an emotionally charged plot.
+Set in 14th-century China, a captivating epic with complex characters and an emotionally charged plot.

 It opens in a famine-stricken village.
 Two children are given two fates.
 The boy – greatness.
 The girl – nothingness.

+But then a bandit attack orphans the children.
 The girl uses her brother’s identity to enter a monastery as a young male novice.
-And Zhu learns she is capable of doing whatever it takes to stay hidden from her fate.

 When I first picked this book up, I was expecting a fantasy.
 But while it has fantasy elements, this is much more of a historical fiction.
 It discusses profound topics such as queer desire and gender dysphoria.